How to Get Portuguese Citizenship: The Ultimate Guide

 Lucrative Tax Incentives

-However, the country has an excellent tax scheme for foreigners looking to establish tax residency in Portugal – The Non-Habitual Residence (NHR) program.
+However, the country had an excellent tax scheme for foreigners looking to establish tax residency in Portugal – The Non-Habitual Residence (NHR) program.

-By registering for the NHR program, foreign individuals can become Portuguese tax residents while legally reducing or eliminating their tax liabilities on most foreign-sourced income for ten years.
+By registering for the NHR program, foreign individuals could become Portuguese tax residents while legally reducing or eliminating their tax liabilities on most foreign-sourced income for ten years.

-NHR holders can expect the following tax incentives:
+NHR holders could expect the following tax incentives:

 - No Taxes on foreign income (salaries, dividends, royalties, capital gains, rental income from foreign real estate, etc.)